 Hot stone bath.

 There are no direct flights to Bhutan from USA (any cities), European or middle east countries.
 Bhutan has two airlines that operate from the only international airport in Paro valley.
-These two airlines namely Drukair and Bhutan Airlines fly to New Delhi, Kolkata, Guwahati, Gaya and Bagdogra, Kathmandu (Nepal), Bangkok (Thailand), Dhaka (Bangladesh) and Singapore.
+These two airlines namely Drukair and Bhutan Airlines fly to Delhi, Kolkata, Guwahati, Gaya and Bagdogra, Kathmandu (Nepal), Bangkok (Thailand), Dhaka (Bangladesh) and Singapore.
 All Bhutanese tour operators like us are authorized ticketing Agent of these airlines in Bhutan.
 As such, we can make reservations and book the flights for you from these destinations.
 Please contact us for schedules and fares for various sectors.

 8 nights / 9 days Bhutan tour from USA